Above: The nearly finished masthead fitting Captain Watson fabricated using the lost foam method of creating custom parts.

 I removed the cured part from the temporary base and dug out the foam with a carving chisel, hand-held rotary tool (Dremel™), file, and knife.
 As I approached the wax-covered exterior surface of the mold (now the interior surface of the masthead fitting), the foam fell off, revealing and replicating the sculpted surface.

 Then, I applied additional layers of fabric.
 I first applied another thickened epoxy/406/423 layer, which helped span minute surface irregularities.

 I located the sheave axle hole by measuring off the drawing with calipers.
-I first drilled undersize to check for accuracy with the real part and then drilled to axle size.
-You can make the topping lift of various materials; in this instance, I stitched nylon line together and wrapped it with thread for flexibility and light weight.
+I first drilled the holes undersized to check for accuracy with the real part and then drilled to the axle size.
+You can make the topping lift of various materials; in this instance, I stitched some nylon line together and wrapped it with thread for flexibility and lightweight.
 I bonded the fiber part of the line to the crown of the fitting and covered it with fairing compound and a layer of braided tape.

 To prevent obstructing the passage with adhesive when the fitting is installed into the top of the mast, I inserted a common balloon covered with a thin layer of Vaseline™ down into the cavity.
 I inflated it after the fitting was inserted into the masthead, thereby pressing any invading excess adhesive against the spar and out of the way of the halyard.
 The balloon also exerted sufficient force to prevent any minute movement from the fitting’s intended location until cure-up was achieved.
 The Vaseline made it easy to remove the deflated balloon after everything had cured.